 Wouldn’t it be so much more interesting to see my story from start to finish?
 An authentic account of an average girl becoming an author and business owner?

 I have done a lot in my life, but I haven’t accomplished enough to be the go-to mentor teens look to.
 I think I’ve still got some work to do before getting there, if that’s even where I end up wanting to be.

-For now, I’m going to continue focusing on developing myself, creating something tangible (like If I Were Your Daughter) and share that process with you all.
+For now, I’m going to continue focusing on developing myself, creating something tangible (like It's the Depression for Me) and share that process with you all.

 Whether you tune in now, or when I’ve created something noteworthy, I know that documenting this journey is important in some way.